irrdnet/irrd/docs/users/queries/graphql.rst

 RPSL objects query
 ------------------
 The ``rpslObjects`` query is the single query for RPSL objects.
-It's very versatile, and replaces quite a few whois queries.
+It's very versatile, and replaces many whois queries.
 Unlike other queries, it also supports resolving related objects.

 Making a query